 - Recipient of the prestigious Wister Award of the American Daffodil Society for outstanding garden merit

-- This Daffodil is a welcomed addition to beds, borders, containers, rock gardens, around shrubs, under deciduous trees or in naturalized areas.
+- Welcomed addition to beds, borders, containers, rock gardens, around shrubs, under deciduous trees or in naturalized areas.
 Provides spectacular drifts of color when planted en masse or mixed with any other flowering bulbs.
 For best visual impact, plant in groups (at least 6 bulbs).

 - Deer and rabbit resistant!